brookelove/work-portfolio-two/README.md

 # What I learned

- During the implementation of this application, I lerned alot about how I knew more than I thought I would.
+ During the implementation of this application, I learned alot about how I knew more than I thought I would.
 It was an interesting realization.
 I restarted this project from scratch which made me understand what I felt comfortable with and didn't.
 I learned more about flexboxs and their usefullness.

 # Technology Used
  - HTML